 A configuration is a view of a 3D model.
-A configuration includes basic characteristics, such as zoom level, orientation and positions of the 3D objects, visibility of entities, lighting, and background color.
+A configuration includes basic characteristics, such as zoom level, or ientation in the such as zoom level, or includes a such as zoom level, or ientation in the such as zoom level as zoomand positions of the 3D objects, visibility of entities, lighting, and background color.